Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 Due to the required amount to invest in a Golden Visa, the Residence Permit will provide the investor with many benefits that may even result in the acquisition of Portuguese nationality.

-• Entry into Portugal with the exemption of a visa.
+• Entry into Portugal with the exemption of a visa;

-• Possibility of living and working in Portugal.
+• Possibility of living and working in Portugal;

-• Free movement through the Schengen area countries without the need for a visa.
+• Free movement through the Schengen area countries without the need for a visa;

-• Possibility of extending benefits to family members through the Family Reunification procedure.
+• Possibility of extending benefits to family members through the Family Reunification procedure;

-• The possibility to apply for a Permanent Residence authorization after 5 years of investment.
+• The possibility to apply for a Permanent Residence authorization after 5 years of investment;

 • Possibility to apply for Portuguese nationality after 5 years in a regular situation in Portugal.

-Therefore, the Golden Visa is a great option for people who intend to take advantage of investment opportunities in Portugal and want to enjoy the benefits of living in this country.
+Therefore, the Golden Visa Program is a great option for people who intend to take advantage of investment opportunities in Portugal and want to enjoy the benefits of living in this country.

 As long as you reside in Portugal, you can still develop a professional activity and visit the Schengen area without needing a visa.